From Mecca to Medina: The life of Muhammad and the birth of Islam

 Source: https://pixabay.com/photos/ramadan-craving-kaaba-5147806/

-Islam, one of the world's largest religions, has over a billion followers spread across every continent.
+Islam is one of the world's largest religions and has over a billion followers spread across every continent.
 Its teachings, practices, and cultural influence permeate many aspects of daily life, not only in predominantly Muslim countries but also in communities around the globe.

-The early days of Islam were marked by trials and tribulations, as the new faith challenged existing social norms and faced resistance from those in power.
+Yet, the early days of Islam were difficult, as the first believers in the new faith faced resistance from those in power in the city of Mecca.

-The migration of the early Muslim community from Mecca to Medina, known as the Hijra, symbolizes a turning point in Islamic history, laying the foundation for the first Islamic state.
+In fact, it would ultimately be the famous migration of the early Muslim community from Mecca to Medina (Yathrib), known as the Hijra, that was the major turning point in Islamic history.

 What was Arabia like before Islam?

-Women's roles and status varied among tribes, with some enjoying significant rights and others facing marginalization.
+However, women's roles and statuses varied among tribes, with some enjoying significant rights and others facing marginalization.

-The Kaaba in Mecca, now the holiest site in Islam, was originally a shrine hosting idols from different tribes.
+In fact, he Kaaba in Mecca, now the holiest site in Islam, was originally a shrine hosting a number of important idols of gods from different tribes.

-Cities like Mecca and Medina became thriving commercial centers, attracting merchants and pilgrims alike.
+Cities like Mecca and Medina had become thriving commercial centers, which attracted merchants and pilgrims from nations far and wide.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-Orphaned at a young age, he was raised by his grandfather and later his uncle, Abu Talib.
+Sadly, he was orphaned at a young age and was raised by his grandfather and later his uncle, Abu Talib.

-Known for his honesty and integrity, he earned the nickname "Al-Amin" or "The Trustworthy."
+Apparently, he was known for his honesty and integrity as he grew, which earned him the nickname Al-Amin or 'The Trustworthy'.

-At the age of 25, he entered the service of a wealthy widow named Khadijah, whom he later married.
+At the age of 25, he entered the service of a wealthy widow named Khadijah bint Khuwaylid, whom he later married.

 Around the age of 40, Muhammad began spending more time in contemplation, often in the cave of Hira near Mecca.